 Bolton College is committed to the development and promotion of equality of opportunity and celebrating diversity.
-The College will work proactively to ensure that no individual experiences discrimination on the grounds of disability, age, gender, race, colour, religion, culture, ethnicity, language, sexual orientation, marital or parental status, support needs or health.
+The College will work proactively to ensure that no individual experiences discrimination on the grounds of age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion & belief, sex, sexual orientation,, support needs or health.

 The College strives vigorously to remove conditions which place people at a disadvantage and we will actively combat bigotry.
 This policy is resourced, implemented and monitored on a planned basis.
-The College's Equality and Diversity Policy and Race Equality Policy are published on the College's Internet site as is the Disability Equality Scheme and associated action plan which is reviewed annually by the Equalities and Human Rights Commission.
+The College's Single Equality Scheme and action plan are published on the College's Internet and College website..

 The College considers all applications from disabled persons, bearing in mind the aptitudes of the individuals concerned.
 Where an existing employee becomes disabled, every effort is made to ensure that employment with the College continues.
 The College's policy is to provide training, career development and opportunities for promotion, which are, as far as possible, identical to those for other employees.
-An equality and diversity action plan is published each year and monitored by members of the Equality and Diversity Committee, managers and governors.
+A single equality action plan is published each year and monitored by members of the Equality and Diversity Committee, managers and governors.